Yu-Group/covid19-severity-prediction/data_new/Readme.md

 ## Overview of all the data sets

-- hospital level
+We compiled a large corpus of data, including both hospital-level and county-level data, and build a machine-readable data set with this information to facilitate COVID-19 prediction tasks relating to hospital need and cases/deaths forecasts.
+At the hospital level, our data includes the location of the hospital, the number of ICU beds, the total number of employees, and the hospital type.
+At the county-level, our data includes daily COVID-19 cases/deaths from USA Facts and NYT, demographic information and health resource availability, COVID-19 health risk factors, and social mobility data.
+An overview of each data set in this corpus is provided below.

+- **Hospital Level Data**
-    - cms_cmi: Case Mix Index for hospitals from CMS
+    - **cms_cmi**: Case Mix Index for hospitals from CMS
-    - cms_hospitalpayment: Teaching Hospital info from CMS
+    - **cms_hospitalpayment**: Teaching Hospital info from CMS
-    - DH_hospital: US Hospital info from Definitive Healthcase
+    - **DH_hospital**: US Hospital info from Definitive Healthcare
-    - hifld_hospital: Hospital info from homeland infrastructue foundation level data
+    - **hifld_hospital**: Hospital info from homeland infrastructue foundation level data

-- county level
+- **County Level Data**
+    - **COVID-19 Cases/Deaths Data**
+        - **nytimes_covid**: COVID-19-related death/case counts per day per county from NYT
+        - **usafacts_covid**: COVID-19-related death/case counts per day per county from USA Facts

+    - **Demographics and Health Resource Availability**
+        - **ahrf_health**: contains county-level information on health facilities, health professions, measures of resource scarcity, health status, economic activity, health training programs, and socioeconomic and environmental characteristics from Area Health Resources Files
+        - **cdc_svi**: Social Vulnerability Index for counties from CDC
+        - **hpsa_shortage**: information on areas with shortages of primary care, as designated by the Health Resources & Services Administration (HRSA)

+    - **Health Risk Factors**
+        - **chrr_smoking**: estimated percentage of adult smokers in each county from County Health Rankings & Roadmaps
+        - **dhdsp_heart**: cardiovascular disease mortality rates from CDC DHDSP
+        - **dhdsp_stroke**: stroke mortality rates from CDC DHDSP
+        - **ihme_respiratory**: chronic respiratory disease mortality rates from IHME
-    - data
+        - **medicare_chronic**: Medicare claims data for 21 chronic conditions
+        - **nhs_mortality**: overall mortality rates for each county from National Center for Health Statistics
+        - **dss_diabetes**: diagnosed diabetes in each county from CDC USDSS

+    - **Social Distancing and Mobility/Miscellaneous**
+        - **unacast_mobility**: county-level estimates of the change in mobility from pre-COVID-19 baseline from Unacast (private data)
+        - **mit_voting**: county-level returns for presidential elections from 2000 to 2016 according to official state election data records

 ## Folder Structure
 In this folder, we collect the useful hospital level data from a variety of sources.
 The strcture of the folder is as the following:
 - raw (contains raw data)